-We encourage people to come and visit us because choosing a school is about feeling what is right for your child and your family.
-We know that once you step inside the building you will get a real sense of who we are and what we are about; there is a palpable buzz around our academy as our learning culture is our greatest strength.
+We encourage families to visit us because choosing a school is about feeling what is right for your child.
+We know that once you step inside the building, you get a real sense of who we are-that's the FCA Way!

-For more detailed information about the school, please visit their website: www.fulhamcrossacademy.co.uk www.fulhamcross.net 2
+For more detailed information about the school, please visit their website: www.fulhamcrossacademy.co.uk